igorkamyshev/farfetched/.changeset/violet-cobras-watch.md

 '@farfetched/core': patch
 ---

-Add `fallback` to `retry` that is called after all attempts are exceeded
+Add `otherwise` to `retry` that is called after all attempts are exceeded